GeorgiZhelezov/Linked-List-Of-Schools/README.md

 # Linked-list-of-schools
-My second semseter assignment in my C programming class
+My second semester assignment in my C programming class

 General description of the program: